Dharanash/UML_Task/README.md

 The diagram showcases the basic flow of an online shopping system, from customers registering and browsing products to adding items to the cart, placing orders, and processing payments through a payment gateway.

+# Task 2: Construct a Use Case Diagram

+**Objective:** Develop a detailed Use Case Diagram that illustrates the functionalities a Customer can perform within the Online Shopping System.

+## Actors

+- Customer: The user who interacts with the Online Shopping System to perform various actions.

+## Use Cases

+1. **Browse Products**: The Customer can browse through the available products in the online store.
+2. **Search Products**: The Customer can search for specific products based on keywords or filters.
+3. **View Product Details**: The Customer can view detailed information about a selected product.
+4. **Add to Cart**: The Customer can add products to their shopping cart for purchasing.
+5. **View Cart**: The Customer can view the contents of their shopping cart.
+6. **Update Cart**: The Customer can modify the quantity or remove products from the shopping cart.
+7. **Proceed to Checkout**: The Customer can initiate the checkout process to purchase the products in the cart.
+8. **Provide Shipping Information**: The Customer enters shipping details during the checkout process.
+9. **Select Payment Method**: The Customer selects a preferred payment method for the order.
+10. **Make Payment**: The Customer makes a payment for the selected products.
+11. **Confirm Order**: The Customer confirms the order after reviewing the order details.
+12. **View Order History**: The Customer can view their past order history and details.
+13. **Track Order**: The Customer can track the status and shipping progress of an order.
+14. **Write Product Reviews**: The Customer can write reviews for products they have purchased.
+15. **Logout**: The Customer can log out from their account.

+## Relationships

+- The "Browse Products," "Search Products," and "View Product Details" use cases are related to each other, representing the process of exploring products.
+- The "Add to Cart," "View Cart," "Update Cart," "Proceed to Checkout," "Provide Shipping Information," "Select Payment Method," "Make Payment," and "Confirm Order" use cases form a sequence that represents the purchase process.
+- The "View Order History" and "Track Order" use cases are related to post-purchase activities.
+- The "Write Product Reviews" use case allows Customers to share feedback about purchased products.

 # Task 3: Develop a Sequence Diagram
 **Objective:** Create a Sequence Diagram that details the sequence of interactions in the "Place Order" use case within the Online Shopping System.